RoButton/switchbotpy/README.md

 To get more details about how to use the REST API, start the Flask app with: `pipenv run python src/main.py` and then use the endpoint `/doc/openapi.json` to obtain a [OPEN API](https://www.openapis.org/) specification.

 Additionally, I provide a Postman collection in the `/postman` folder which can be imported to try the API.
-(Start with the Login request to obtain a bearer token which is used for all other endpoints)
+(Start with the Login request to obtain a bearer token which is used for all other endpoints.
+Afterwards use the update settings endpoint to specify the password set with the switchbot app)

 ## Deployment